 I Owe You My Life: One of the reasons he's so devoted to Councilor Gotoh is because she saved both him and the few of his men who survived the assault on Mina's castle when they were abandoned by the people who sent them in the first place.

 Worthy Opponent: The Beowulfs see him as one because of his strength, his reputation as a skilled mercenary, his dedication to his men, and his sense of honour.

 Jessica and Susie Harlin

 Jessica Harlin is a single mother and stripper living in New York, trying to make ends meet to support her little daughter Susie.
 By pure chance, Jessica finds a starving, exhausted Mina and believing her to just be an ordinary little girl, takes her in before discovering she has the queen of the vampires in her little apartment...

 Alpha Bitch: In the past, she was this in school.
 She got a hefty dose of reality after a few years in New York and became a much better person.

 Disappeared Dad: Susie's father went out 'for milk' when he found out Jessica was pregnant.
 Never came back.

-Dumb Blond: Jessica's not exactly the smartest person around.
+Dumb Blond: Jessica's not the smartest person around.

-Stripper With A Heart Of Gold: Jessica's not the sharpest tool in the shed, but she is one of the kindest people around and a perfect example of how Mina and Akira's faith in humanity can pay off.
+Stripper With A Heart Of Gold: She is one of the kindest people around and a perfect example of how Mina and Akira's faith in humanity can pay off.

 It's All My Fault: Jessica blames herself for Rozenmann recapturing Mina, though Akira assures her it wasn't her fault.